rust-lang/cc-rs/README.md

 * Unix platforms require `cc` to be the C compiler.
 This can be found by installing cc/clang on Linux distributions and Xcode on macOS, for example.
-* Windows platforms targeting MSVC (e.g. your target triple ends in `-msvc`) require `cl.exe` to be available and in `PATH`.
-This is typically found in standard Visual Studio installations and the `PATH` can be set up by running the appropriate developer tools shell.
+* Windows platforms targeting MSVC (e.g. your target triple ends in `-msvc`) require Visual Studio to be installed. `cc-rs` attempts to locate it, and if it fails, `cl.exe` is expected to be available in `PATH`.
+This can be set up by running the appropriate developer tools shell.
 * Windows platforms targeting MinGW (e.g. your target triple ends in `-gnu`) require `cc` to be available in `PATH`.
 We recommend the [MinGW-w64](https://www.mingw-w64.org/) distribution, which is using the